Couleslaw/Expression-simplification/README.md

 inverse(sinh,arcsinh).
 ```

-Now the program will simplify the expression as expected:
+Now the program will simplify the expressions as expected:

 ```prolog
 ?- simp(2+x+a*sinh(x^2-x*x)-1,X).